Do you have what it takes to be a part of the Bobcat Battalion's Ranger Challenge team?

 The Bobcat Battalion proudly supports MSU Athletics in many ways, but the one everyone hears the most about is the Cannon Crew.

 Army ROTC cadets at MSU fire a 75mm howitzer at home football games for kickoffs and whenever the Bobcats score.
 The rounds are only powder blanks, but the bang can be heard for miles, pumping up the crowd and demoralizing opponents.

 Cadets can volunteer to be a part of the Cannon Crew for all Bobcat's home football games.

 Army ROTC--WE'VE GOT BIG GUNS!

-In the past year the color guard team has provided their services to several events, to include the Special Forces Veterans Dinner and Midnight Mania for Montana State University.
+In the past years the color guard team has provided their services to several events, to include the Special Forces Veterans Dinner, Football Games, Men’s and Women’s Basketball and Volleyball games.

-All cadets can be a part of this prestigious organization.
+All cadets can be a part of this prestigious group.

 The CWST consists of three events.
 The first event is the 15 meter swim with combat equipment, to include weapon.
 The next is the 3 meter blindfolded drop with combat equipment.
 The final event is the submerged combat equipment removal.

 The CWST is used to develop swimming ability, physical fitness, and confidence in cadets.

 Every spring the Bobcat Battalion holds the Dining Out ceremony.
 The Dining Out is a formal dinner, social in nature yet steeped in military tradition that serves to bring the unit together.